 Inversion therapy, which has roots to Hippocrates, has been successfully used cross-culturally for centuries.
 The most common form of inversion therapy today is done with the use of an inversion table, which is essentially a teeter-totter.
-It works by balancing body weight equally on either side of a fulcrum, and then allows the individual to hang upside-down by gradually increasing the degree of inversion.
+It works by balancing body weight equally on either side of a fulcrum, and then allows one to hang up-side-down by gradually increasing the degree of inversion.
 Widely known for alleviating spinal compression, inversion therapy has many other surprising health benefits.

 Inversion works with gravity to alleviate pressure on the spine, thus bringing pain relief to back pain sufferers.

 Inversion, by allowing increased blood flow, relaxes muscles and provides relief for painful spasms.